 Andy Coster was appointed to the St Cuthbert’s College Trust Board in 2010.

 Prior to joining the Board Andy has led strategy projects for a variety of industries, as part of a global management consultancy in London, Australia and New Zealand.
 He also has general management experience for a multi-national covering corporate strategy and managing a business unit.

 In 2002, Andy established a new business and grew it to become New Zealand’s largest in its sector.
 In 2007 he sold the business to a global firm and now manages his own private investments.

 Andy grew up in South Auckland where he attended Manurewa East Primary School which today is supported by the St Cuthbert’s Outreach programme.
-He is married to Samantha and their daughter Francesca is a current student in the Senior School at St Cuthbert’s.
-Their son Alexander is a student at King’s College.
+His daughter Francesca is a current student in the Senior School at St Cuthbert’s.
+His son Alexander is a student at King’s College.

 Andy has a Master of Commerce (First Class Hons) in Corporate Strategy; a Diploma of Commerce in Operations Management and Marketing; and a Bachelor of Commerce in Accounting and Finance, all from the University of Auckland.